-Sri Lanka profile
+Sri Lanka country profile

 Lying off the southern tip of India, the tropical island of Sri Lanka has attracted visitors for centuries with its natural beauty.